Murder on the Orient Express: Plot

 As Poirot begins interviewing everyone on the train, he discovers MacQueen is directly involved as he knows about the Armstrong note and believed it was destroyed and that Hubbard believes the murderer was in her cabin.
-While the passengers and Pierre all provide suitable alibis for each other, Poirot notes that some of them observed the woman in the red kimono walking down the hallway on the night of the murder.
-However, no one admits to owning a red kimono.
+While the passengers and Pierre all provide suitable alibis for one another, Poirot notes that some of them observed the woman in the scarlet kimono walking down the hallway on the night of the murder.
+However, no one admits to owning a scarlet kimono.
 Hubbard had Ohlsson lock the communicating door between her compartment and that of Cassetti, which invalidates her story of the man in her compartment, and Schmidt bumped into a stranger wearing a Wagons-Lits uniform.
 Miss Debenham inadvertently reveals she has been to America, contrary to her earlier statements, and Ohlsson shows much emotion when the subject of Daisy is brought up, causing further suspicion.
-Arbuthnot remarks that Cassetti should have been found guilty in a second trial instead of murdered, and Hardman admits he is actually a MacNeil Agency private detective who was asked to watch out for an assassin that was stalking Cassetti.
+Arbuthnot remarks that Cassetti should have been found guilty in a second trial instead of murdered, and Hardman admits he is actually a MacNeil Agency private detective asked to watch out for an assassin who was stalking Cassetti.

 While inspecting the passengers' luggage, Poirot is surprised to find the label on Countess Andrenyi's luggage is wet and that her passport is smudged, Schmidt's bag contains the uniform in question, and Poirot's own luggage contains the red kimono, recently hidden there.
 Hubbard herself finds the murder weapon hidden in her sponge bag.
-Poirot meets with Constantine and Bouc to review the case and develop a list of questions.
+Poirot meets with Dr. Constantine and Bouc to review the case and develop a list of questions.
 With these and the evidence in mind, Poirot thinks about the case, going into a trance-like state.
 When he surfaces from it, he deduces the solution.